-In the 21st century, bioscience will become one of the most rapidly developing areas of research, providing solutions to major challenges facing humankind.
+In the 21st century, bioscience will become one of the most rapidly developing areas of research, providing hopefully solutions to major challenges facing humankind.
 Today, we have considerable progress in deciphering the nature and the origin of problems concerning human health.
 One of the most important approaches is to make use of techniques that allow scientists to “see” the structure and dynamics of biologically significant materials at the atomic and molecular scale in the ideal case under conditions as close to physiological as possible.
 There are several complementary methods – X-ray and neutron scattering, nuclear magnetic resonance (NMR) and electron microscopy which are used together to determine the shape and internal structure of bioactive molecules such as proteins, as well as to understand the mechanisms of their functioning.
 By using X-ray crystallography, one can determine the positions of atoms in very small crystals containing large numbers of identical proteins.
 NMR methods allow one to obtain three-dimensional structures of proteins in solutions or in solid environment.
-Also, cryoelectron microscopy gives images of the overall shape of large complexes of biological molecules due to the possibility of measurements in water, the natural media for life objects.
+Also, cryo-electron microscopy gives images of the overall shape of large complexes of biological molecules due to the possibility of measurements in water, the natural media for life objects.